Several Inches of Snow Could Arrive Across the Chicago Area to Start the Week

 Local

-Initial predictions say Rockford, DeKalb and Aurora counties could see over 5 inches of snow, while areas near Dupage and Woodstock counties are expected to receive over 4 inches.
+Initial predictions say Rockford, DeKalb and Aurora counties could see over 5 inches of snow, while areas near DuPage and Woodstock counties are expected to receive around 4 inches.
 Counties further south near Kankakee will likely just get a dusting of snow.

 Forecasters caution that some wet snow accumulations are possible during the period, which will also see blistery wind conditions.
 Easterly wind gusts of more than 30 miles per hour are anticipated.